ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

         :start-after: __schedule_pg_3_start__
         :end-before: __schedule_pg_3_end__

+We succeed to schedule the GPU actor!
+The below image describes 3 actors scheduled into the placement group.

+SANG-TODO image 3

-We succeeds to schedule the GPU actor!
-You can verify the reserved resources are all used from the ``ray status`` command.
+You can also verify the reserved resources are all used from the ``ray status`` command.

 .. code-block:: bash